Students from a refugee background

 How much will uni cost?

 The course fees vary depending on the type of course you want to do and the units you take within that course.
 View the Student Contributions page, where you will find the approximate cost for one year's full-time study, for different types of courses.
-For more cost details of the course you wish to study, contact the Refugee Contact Person on the campus where you wish to study.
+For more cost details of the course you wish to study, refer to the course guide website.

 How do I pay for my University course?